reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   .. figure:: figure/1Issue-before-created.png

 Please note,
-the figures are stored in a separate directory.
+the figures are stored in a separate directory from the RST files.
 In this case it would be, *METplus/docs/Contributors_Guide/figure/*.
 This is also where the images are stored.
 We will use the image **1Issue-before-created.png**,